cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

 ---

-As part of my work improving and using [cgroup v2](https://www.youtube.com/watch?v=ikZ8_mRotT4), I've been talking to a lot of engineers about attitudes towards memory management, especially around application behaviour under pressure and operating system heuristics used under
+As part of my work improving kernel memory management and [cgroup v2](https://www.youtube.com/watch?v=ikZ8_mRotT4), I've been talking to a lot of engineers about attitudes towards memory management, especially around application behaviour under pressure and operating system heuristics used under